Tailog2/Games-Storage/README.md

 # Games Storage

-/n This a test app made by using .NET Core 6
+\n This a test app made by using .NET Core 6
 ASP.NET